-MHSA CSS GROWTH FUNDING COMMUNITY STAKEHOLDER GROUP PROPOSED RECOMMENDATIONS FOR FISCAL YEAR 2006/2007 PROGRAM NAME APPROXIMATE PROGRAM COST PROGRAM DESCRIPTION PROGRAM JUSTIFICATION PROPOSED PROGRA MS FOR CHIL DREN & YOUTH (0 -15) AND TRANS ITIONAL AGE YOUTH (16 to 25) The Children & Youth age group could receive approximately \$1,624,000 in CSS Growth Funding.
-The Transitional Age Youth age group could receive approximately \$1,496,000 (\$3.12M Combined).
-This stand-alone program would provide This program complies with the priority issues 1.
-Full Service/Wraparound Program for Juvenile Offenders \$1.3 M This stand-alone program would provide individualized and comprehensive family-centered services for adolescents and their families.
+PROGRAM NAME APPROXIMATE PROGRAM COST PROGRAM DESCRIPTION PROGRAM JUSTIFICATION The Childre en & Youth age g LDREN & YOUTH (0 -15) AND TRANS roup could receive approximately \$1,624,000 ir age group could receive approximately \$1,496, n CSS Growth Funding.
+1. Full Service/Wraparound Program for Juvenile Offenders \$1.3M This stand-alone program would provide individualized and comprehensive family-centered services for adolescents and their families.
 The wraparound services would be available in the community during and subsequent to the teens' institutionalization in a juvenile justice facility and would provide specialized care and needed structure for youth exiting the juvenile justice system.
 Services will be capable of integrating with the mental health treatment available to the youth while in custody, and will ensure a seamless bridge to needed services in the community upon release.
-Services could include (but are not limited to) alcohol/drug counseling, family-based counseling, health care, tutoring and other education services, mentoring, recreational therapy, and assistance with building job skills. identified by the initial stakeholder workgroups by: Addressing each of the priority issues identified for the SED/SMI children and transitional-age youth age groups; and Addressing the unique needs of children and TAY identified by the initial workgroups who are involved in the juvenile justice system.
-Meeting the needs of an especially high risk population (juvenile offenders); Filling a gap in the existing continuum of services; and Facilitating a gradual transition for youth to increase their chances for a successful return to the community and reduce their risk of recidivism.
-2. Expansion of the Full Service/Wraparound Program for Transitional Age Youth \$1.3M Expand existing Full Service/Wraparound Program for Transitional-Age Youth (TAY).
+Services could include (but are not limited to) alcohol/drug counseling, family-based counseling, health care, tutoring and other education services, mentoring, recreational therapy, and assistance with building job skills.
+This program complies with the priority issues identified by the initial stakeholder workgroups by: Addressing each of the priority issues identified for the SED/SMI children and transitional-age youth age groups; and Addressing the unique needs of children and TA identified by the initial workgroups who are involved in the juvenile justice system.
+Meeting the needs of an especially high risk population (juvenile offenders); Filling a gap in the existing continuum of service and Facilitating a gradual transition for youth to increase their chances for a successful return to the community and reduce their risk of recidivism 2.
+Expansion of the Full Service/Wraparound Program for Transitional Age Youth \$1.3M Expand existing Full Service/Wraparound Program for Transitional-Age Youth (TAY).
 Program would increase the number of available slots and the availability of specialty mental health services within the existing contract provider.
 Expansion would allow existing provider(s) to add additional psychiatry, medical, therapist, personal service coordinator and office support positions.
 This program complies with the priority issues identified by the initial stakeholder workgroup for the SED/SMI transitional-age youth age group.
 Existing slots are filling quickly, and unless additional slots are added, there will be a substantial waiting list for this program within six months.
-3. Mentoring Services for Children and Transitional Age Youth \$500K \$3.1M Provide mentoring services for children and transitional age youth through four volunteer coordinators who will recruit, train and supervise approximately 100 volunteer and 30 paid mentors as.
-This program complies with the priority issues identified by the initial stakeholder workgroups by: Addressing each of the priority issues identified for the SED/SMI children and transitional-age youth age groups; and Utilizing a strategy that has been recommended by the DMH that relates to the Vision and Guiding Principles for the MHSA.
+3. Mentoring Services for Children and Transitional Age Youth \$500K Provide mentoring services for children and transitional age youth through four volunteer coordinators who will recruit, train and supervise approximately 100 volunteer and 30 paid mentors as.
+This program complies with the priority issues identified by the initial stakeholder workgroups by: Addressing each of the priority issues identified for the SED/SMI children and transitional-age youth age groups; and Utilizing a strategy that has been recommended by the DMH that relates to the Vision and Guidin Principles for the MHSA.
 Promoting the child's overall functioning by increasing self-esteem and improving family and social relationships.

-\Approximated projected Program cost.
+Approximated projected Program cost.